shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

 }

-/* For kana & alphanumeric characters */
+/* For Kana & alphanumeric characters */
 .source-text {

 }